-More people are taking on additional gigs to help pay the bills.
-Whether you decide to sell handcrafted goods on Etsy or make extra money driving for Lyft or Uber, if you can generate additional income, you can put that money aside in a savings account.
+More people are taking on additional gigs to help pay the bills than ever.
+And one survey found that 76% of people who have a side hustle love it.
+Whether you decide to sell handcrafted goods on Etsy, make extra money driving for Lyft or Uber, pull in cash walking dogs, or pick up any other side job, every little uptick in income helps.
+If you can generate additional income, you can put that money aside in a savings account.

-You want to make it harder to access your savings for everyday expenses.
-That’s why it makes sense to isolate savings in separate accounts.
-A savings or money market account puts money aside so it is harder to spend, although you can access that money if you need it for an emergency.
-If you are looking for a long-term saving strategy, consider locking your money away in a CD or Roth IRA that will earn interest but also has penalties for cashing out early.
-As far as checking accounts, make sure the account you choose is working for you. iQ’s Intelligent Checking is an option that rewards you in cash each month, for doing many of the things you already are—like using your debit card, setting up direct deposit, receiving eStatements, and so on.
+Another easy way to bolster savings is to make it harder to tap into your savings account for everyday expenses.
+One trick we’ve found to help is setting up a separate account for savings.
+A savings or money market account puts money aside, so it is harder to spend.
+If you’re looking for a long-term saving strategy, consider locking your money away in a CD or Roth IRA that will earn interest but also tack on penalties for cashing out early.

+One of the best ways to grow a savings account is to set up an automatic process that moves a bit of every paycheck into your savings account.
 One tool that many banks and credit unions offer is automatic funds transfers to help you build savings.
-It’s relatively easy to set up a monthly or semimonthly funds transfer, or to allocate part of your automatic deposits (e.g., your paycheck) so a preset amount goes into your savings account.
-Here at iQ, we offer the Easy Saver program, which automatically rounds up the dollar value of each purchase and puts the difference in your savings account.
-It’s a seamless savings strategy that requires no additional effort on your end!
+It’s relatively easy to set up a monthly or semimonthly funds transfer or to allocate part of your automatic deposits so that a preset amount goes into your savings account.
+At iQ, we offer the Easy Saver program, which automatically rounds up the dollar value of each purchase and puts the difference in your savings account.
+It’s a seamless savings strategy that requires no additional effort on your end.

-Many credit cards offer cash back on spending, giving you cash rewards that you can use for other purposes, such as savings.
-Take those bonus reward dollars and put them in your savings account.
+Credit card perks can also add extra cash to your savings fund.
+Many credit cards offer cash back on spending, giving you cash rewards that you can use for other purposes, such as saving.
+One of the easiest ways to build out your savings account is to stash those reward dollars in your savings.

-Gamification has proven itself to be a great motivator, so why not make savings a game?
-Try new game strategies to save more money, such as setting “no spend” monthly goals, or even setting up a household “swear jar” and putting the money into savings.
+Gamification can be a great motivator, so why not make savings a game?
+Especially if you’re competitive, it can be fun to try out game strategies to save more money, such as setting “no spend” monthly goals, or even setting up a household swear jar and putting the money into savings.
 There are even a variety of mobile apps and online tools to help make saving money fun.

-No matter how you choose to save, you want your money to work for you.
-Rather than putting your cash under a mattress, open a savings account or a money market account that yields interest on your money.
+No matter how you choose to save, you can increase your savings pool by investing.
+Rather than putting your cash under a mattress, consider opening a savings account or a money market account that yields interest on your money.
 Interest rates vary, so shop for the highest returns on your cash.
-Also, consider locking your money away in a short-term or long-term CD or individual retirement account where your money is harder to access.
+Also, consider locking your money away in a short-term or long-term CD or individual retirement account (IRA) where your money is harder to access.

-If you need help managing your finances and saving for the future, talk to the financial advisor at your local credit union.
-They can counsel you on the types of savings options available and help you set up a strategy for long-term savings success.
-If you can start saving today and keep at it, you’ll have cash when you need it in the future.
+If you need help managing your finances and saving for the future, talk to a financial planner or advisor at your local credit union.
+They can counsel you on the types of savings options and help you set up a strategy for long-term savings success.